Core collapse in resonant self-interacting dark matter across two decades in halo mass: Particle physics model

 \section{Particle physics model}

 We consider self-interactions between DM particles of mass $m_{\chi}$ through a light mediator of mass $m_{\phi}$.
 As in Paper\,I~\citep{Tran2024_1}, we consider an attractive Yukawa potential

-where $\alpha$ sets the strength of the interaction, and $m_{\chi}$ is the mass of a light mediator particle.
+where $\alpha$ sets the strength of the interaction, and $m_{\phi}$ is the mass of a light mediator particle.
 We compute the cross section for this potential using partial wave analysis.
 The differential scattering cross section is given by

-where the phase shifts $\delta_{\ell}$ encode the evolution of the wave function in the potential $V\left(r\right)$, $k = m_{\chi} v /2$ is the momentum, and $v$ represents velocity.
+where the phase shifts $\delta_{\ell}$ encode the evolution of the wave function in the potential $V\left(r\right)$. $k = m_{\chi} v /2$ and $v$ represent the magnitudes of the momentum and velocity.
 To determine the phase shifts, we solve the differential equation \citep{Chu++20}

 with the boundary condition $\delta_{\ell}\left(0\right) = 0$, and obtain $\delta_{\ell}$ from taking the limit $r \rightarrow \infty$.

 In our numerical implementation of the scattering process, we follow common practice and use a proxy for the differential scattering cross section ${\rm{d}} \sigma / {\rm{d}} \Omega$ that averages over the angular dependence \citep{Yang+2022}